gurinina/2025_IntroR_and_RStudio/lessons/09-identifying-matching-elements.md

----
-title: "Advanced R, logical operators for matching"
+# R: logical operators for matching
-authors: Meeta Mistry, Mary Piper, Jihe Liu
-date: "Wednesday, April 22, 2020"
----

-Approximate time: 45 min

 ## Learning Objectives

 * Describe the use of `%in%` operator.
 * Explain the user case for `any` and `all` functions.

-## Logical operators for identifying matching elements
+## Logical operators to match elements

 Oftentimes, we encounter different analysis tools that require multiple input datasets.
 It is not uncommon for these inputs to need to have the same row names, column names, or unique identifiers in the same order to perform the analysis.
 Therefore, knowing how to reorder datasets and determine whether the data matches is an important skill.